Bénédiction d’une gaufrerie ou gozetterie

 L’unique Dieu en Trinité,

-Régnant pour tout éternité.
+Régnant pour toute éternité.

 Rapinsaiyès walondès soùrdances